-Recent parking survey data of RPP zones in the Balboa Area indicated that parking occupancies are generally less than 75% occupied throughout the day and evening periods, indicating that parking is relatively available along many neighborhood streets.
-Furthermore, as illustrated in Figure 6, the majority of cars parked in RPP zones throughout the day did not have permits.
+Recent parking survey data of RPP zones in the Balboa Area indicated that parking occupancies are generally less than 75% occupied throughout the day and evening periods,67 indicating that parking is available along most neighborhood streets.
+Furthermore, as illustrated in Figure 6, the majority of cars parked in RPP spaces throughout the day did not have permits.
 It is worth noting that the RPP zone allows two hours of free parking between 8am and 6pm.